All Episodes

 They own the traditional drive-by media.

-I I do get kind of worn out talking about this.
+I do get kind of worn out talking about this.

-It's it's gone nowhere because the Democrats haven't been in a position of power to do anything about it.
+It's been around since, well, actually the early 90s when this program took off, it's gone nowhere because the Democrats haven't been in a position of power to do anything about it.

-Now they've got the House, now they've got the Senate, slim margins, and if they get the White House, that's when they're they're going to try this.
+Now they've got the House, now they've got the Senate, slim margins, and if they get the White House, that's when they're going to try this.

 I actually, I don't ever think it's going to succeed.